 "Well, I was perusing some online galleries and came across this," Maura said, opening the tube and pulling out a rolled-up poster.
 "I couldn't find a proper print, and I'm afraid this is relatively cheap, but I thought you might appreciate at least the idea of it."

 She unfurled the poster as best she could, and Jane sat up in interest.
-Maura couldn't help feeling encouraged, even a little excited, when she heard Jane gasp softly in awe of something that her own mother would admittedly likely find a little tacky.
-The image on the poster was a painting of an unidentifiable baseball player taking a swing, a catcher behind him seemingly look up in shock at a powerful hit.
+Maura couldn't help feeling encouraged, even a little excited, when she heard Jane gasp softly in awe of something that her own mother would find a little tacky.
+The image on the poster was a painting of an unidentifiable baseball player taking a swing, a catcher behind him looking up in shock at a powerful hit.
 The colors weren't quite inside the lines, they didn't all quite match the areas where they were—spots of pink and green on the uniform; a rush of blended colors by the hitter's arms and waist, indicating motion.
 A clean sweep.
 Jane had never seen anything like it before, and she was so stunned that she didn't even think to complain that the player was in what appeared to be a Yankee uniform.

 "Obviously I thought of you because it's baseball," Maura said, "but I thought you would appreciate Leroy Neiman's style, too—it's realistic enough to be able to tell what the image is intended to be, but still applies certain rules of abstract impressionism.
 Do you like it?"

 "Maura, it's…it's incredible," Jane said with a small laugh.
 "I don't know what to say, except…I don't know.
 You have this unique gift of always leaving me speechless."

 A/N: Thank you for sticking with me and this story.